SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ],
 ```

 - **dateOfBirth** - Accepts argument of type number.
-It will trigger validation if input date is less than argument provided.
+Triggers validation if the input date is less than the provided argument.
-- **compareDOBtoAge** - Compares date from other filed with input date.
+- **compareDOBtoAge** - Compares date from another field with the input date.
 Accepts two arguments:
   - name of the field to compare (string)
-  - operator (string) can be 'shouldBeGreater' or 'shouldBeLess'
+  - operator (string) - can be 'shouldBeGreater' or 'shouldBeLess'

-JSON example, compare input to the value of the 'retirementAge' field:
+The following JSON example compares input to the value of the 'retirementAge' field:

 ```typescript
 "validations": [